vEnhance/web.evanchen.cc/input/now.md

 [xena]: https://xenaproject.wordpress.com/2025/08/03/ai-at-imo-2025-a-round-up/

 ## Recent checkpoints

+- OMEGA held its first event, the [AMM 2026](https://blog.evanchen.cc/after-amm-2026/).
+  The event seemed to be received quite well.
+  We even had our own [puzzle hunt](https://hunt.omegausa.org/).

 - OTIS completed its eleventh year with around 800 students in the most recent class.
   This included the second year of the [OPAL hunt](opal.html),